simulogics/airlinesim-docs/content/docs/about/game-worlds.md

 ### What exactly can I configure?

 Unless stated otherwise, exclusive game worlds have a maximum capacity of 25 accounts which are specified by the game world's owner and approved by support.
 The number of holdings is not limited, though.
-The support team can also provide any amount of money to the game world’s airlines, allowing them to have a faster start, for example.
+The support team can also provide any amount of money to the game world's airlines, allowing them to have a faster start, for example.

 Additionally, the support staff can adjust the following settings according to your wishes: